Upon successful completion of the course, students will receive a 2-year American Heart Association ACLS Certification.

 - You can take the exam over until a passing grade is achieved.

 - You MUST print or email a copy of your precourse certificate with your name on it before entering the class.
 If emailing please send a copy to: [email protected]

 Who should take this course?

-Our ACLS course is designed for healthcare workers who direct or participate in the resuscitation of a patient.
+Our ACLS course in Palm Desert (Palm Springs area) is designed for healthcare workers who direct or participate in the resuscitation of a patient.
 This includes personnel in emergency response, emergency medicine, intensive care and critical care units such as physicians, nurses, and paramedics.